-The active pharmaceutical ingredient in VASCEPA is difficult and time consuming to manufacture, often requires considerable advanced planning and long-term financial commitments to ensure sufficient capacity is available when needed and, perhaps not surprisingly, is reportedly in limited supply to our generic competitors, one of which has filed a lawsuit against us claiming we have engaged in anticompetitive practices related to our building of adequate supply for our needs and, in activities we believe were prompted by the generic competitor, government agencies are investigating our business as it relates to the supply of the active pharmaceutical ingredient in VASCEPA.
+The active pharmaceutical ingredient in VASCEPA is difficult and time consuming to manufacture, often requires considerable advanced planning and long-term financial commitments to ensure sufficient capacity is available when needed.
+One of our generic competitors has filed a lawsuit against us claiming we have engaged in anticompetitive practices related to our building of adequate supply for our needs and government agencies are investigating our business as it relates to the supply of the active pharmaceutical ingredient in VASCEPA.
 Consumer lawsuits with similar allegations have also been filed.
-This dynamic could interfere with our business plans.
+This dynamic and resulting regulatory scrutiny could be costly for us and could negatively and materially interfere with our business plans.

-The active pharmaceutical ingredient in VASCEPA is difficult and time consuming to manufacture, often requires considerable advanced planning and long-term financial commitments to ensure sufficient capacity is available when needed.
+The active pharmaceutical ingredient in VASCEPA is difficult and time consuming to manufacture, often requires considerable advanced planning and necessitates long-term financial commitments to ensure sufficient capacity is available when needed.
 We have invested over a decade of resources and expenses to develop with our third-party, active pharmaceutical ingredient supply chain the technical knowhow, manufacturing processes and related regulatory approvals that have helped enable our suppliers to supply our clinical and commercial needs globally.
-Based on statements made by Hikma and Dr. Reddy's, the active pharmaceutical ingredient of VASCEPA needed to manufacture their generic versions of VASCEPA is in limited supply to them.
-We believe this may be due to their lack of adequate planning, knowhow and expertise regarding this fragile active ingredient.